 Google Search indexes AMP pages to provide a fast, reliable web experience.
 When an AMP page is available, it can be featured on mobile search as part of rich results and carousels.
+While AMP itself isn't a ranking factor, speed is a ranking factor for Google Search.
+Google Search applies the same standard to all pages, regardless of the technology used to build the page.
 For more information on the benefits of using AMP, see the AMP Project success stories.

 On mobile search, the AMP icon helps users quickly identify pages that load quickly and smoothly.
 When users select an AMP page, Google Search retrieves the page from the Google AMP Cache, enabling a variety of load optimizations that often make these pages appear instantly, such as prerendering.
 Currently, AMP pages on desktop don’t display with rich features (such as the AMP logo and carousels) and aren't served from the Google AMP Cache/AMP Viewer.
 Canonical AMP Pages behave like standard results.